 If a compliance averaging time for an emission limit is longer than the averaging time for the applicable NAAQS (here, one hour), EPA guidance provides a method of calculating an "equivalent" longer-term emission limit where appropriate.
-The adjustment method suggested by EPA is to scale the longer-term average emission limit by the ratio of each source's historic 99th percentile one-hour average emission rate to its 99th percentile longer-term average emission limit allows a higher level of emissions variability than the short-term limit.
+12 The adjustment method suggested by EPA is to scale the longer-term average emission limit by the ratio of each source's historic 99th percentile one-hour average emission rate to its 99th percentile longer-term average emission rate.
+The premise of this method is that a longer-term emission limit allows a higher level of emissions variability than the short-term limit.
 Thus, a larger short-term limit needs to be input to the model in order to account for this variability.
 The new SO2 emission limits on both SAPs are based on 3-hour averaging periods so this adjustment process was used.
 The analysis was performed using CEMS data from 2012-2014 and is summarized in Table 10.